-An organization of conservative GOP delegates wishes the birthday celebration to again a symbolic decision calling for a repeal of the state’s newly strengthened hate crimes law.
-Gov. Gary Herbert signed into regulation the ultimate month.
+An organization of conservative GOP delegates wishes the birthday celebration to again be a symbolic decision calling for a repeal of the state’s newly strengthened hate crimes law.
+Gov. Gary Herbert signed the regulation into the last month.

 S.B.
 103 lets judges impose longer sentences for humans convicted of crimes that target a person primarily based on figuring out factors like race, gender, or religion.
 It exceeded earlier this 12 months with the broad bipartisan guide.